 Other Fun facts

-- The English Springer Spaniel goes wild when it sees a bird because of its hunter natures (so always walk him with a leash on).
+The English Springer Spaniel goes wild when it sees a bird because of its hunter nature (so always walk him with a leash on).

 Wrapping it up